graphqlworkshop/snowtooth-federation-lab/README.md

 }
 ```

-## Challenge 5: Add easiest Trail to Lift Service
+## Challenge 5: Add easiest Trail to Lift Service (✅complete)

-The mountain ops team wants to provide an `easyWayDown` field for every lift so skiers will know the easiest route to the bottom no matter what lift they are on.
-The trail services has an algorithm for this, so we need to add an `easyWayDown` field to `Lift` entity from the trail service.
+Now we can find the easiest way down from any lift thanks to the Trails service.

 ```graphql
 query {